José de Rezabal y Ugarte

 José de Rezabal y Ugarte (1747–1800) was a Spanish lawyer and judge and jurist.
 He was born in Vitoria on July 19, 1800 and died in Santiago, Chile.
-He served as Spanish governor of Chile, on an interim basis, from 24 May to 18 September 1796.
+He served as President of the Real Audiencia of Santiago (1792-1800) and as Spanish governor of Chile, on an interim basis, from 24 May to 18 September 1796.

 As judge and mayor over crime in Lima in 1781, he led the case against Túpac Amaru II, writing the judgment which condemned to death by hanging him and several of his followers, as well as penalties in prisons in Africa, Callao and Valdivia for many others.

 Education and career

 He studied law at the University of Granada and the University of Valladolid.
 He was rector of the Colegio Mayor del Arzobispo of Salamanca in 1766, 1768 and 1770.
 He taught Instituta at the University of Salamanca.

 Chile

 Already a doctor of law, between 1778 and 1780 he served as judge of the Real Audiencia of Chile.
 He was very active in this colony.
 He worked as an inspector of the works of the Santiago de Chile Cathedral, as Senior Judge over deceased property, as the protector of Convictorio Carolino and the Provincial Women's Hospital.
 He was known to own a small print shop for his private use, apparently the first or second operated in this country.